 Since Airbnb was launched in 2008 consumers have become used to making online reservations for holiday homes and apartments.
 This has placed greater importance on guest reviews and now it is more important than ever to provide a good-quality service and receive positive feedback from guests.

 As well Airbnb you should, as a minimum, register on Booking.com, TripAdvisor and, if your property is in France, Leboncoin (it has 26 million visitors a month and is one of the top five most visited sites in France).
-Many French guests use the latter to book holiday homes in France, so advertising here is a good move if you are looking to attract the French market.
+Many French guests use the latter to book holiday homes in France, so advertising here could be a good move if you are looking to attract the French market.

 Find a system that works for you